DuxVictorum/learnshell/learnawk/notes-01.md

 Each field of a record can be referenced with `$1`, `$2`, `$3`, etc.
 You can use `$0` to signify the entire record / line.

+## Summary of Commands in AWK
+Awk does not have very many commands.
+That makes it easier for you!
+Here is a complete list (usable in either the 'pattern' or 'action' side):
+- if (conditional)
+- while (conditional)
+- for (expression / conditional / expression)
+- for (var in array)
+- break
+- continue
+- var=expression
+- print
+- printf
+- next
+- exit

 ---